mayanksingh2298/food-recommender/README.md

 6. **Location Recommendation :** Have some specific place in your mind?
 Just tell us and our bot will guide you there.

-Test out our bot <a href="https://www.facebook.com/Frudo-Assistant-174024746531893/">here</a> for the best restaurant recommendation experience!!!

 For time being, use the following credentials to test the bot:

 **username** : havenonamecfd@hotmail.com

 **password** : AMDCFD123

 The conversational flow of bot is quite natural and is a very good platform for hands on recommendations on the go.